jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/UnorderedContainers/task.md

 Is there any way to make such a container that will have `O(1)` complexity for insertion, deletion and search?
 Sounds like magic, right?
 Well, it is not.
 STL provides `std::unordered_set` and `std::unordered_map` containers that are implemented using [hash tables](https://en.wikipedia.org/wiki/Hash_table).

+What distinguishes regular `std::set` and `std::map` from their unordered versions?
+Due to the implementation details (which will be explained further), their main difference is the lack of a stable order of elements.
+There are iterators on such containers, but when passing through the container using them, you will most likely notice that the elements will not be sorted in ascending order.
+This, however, is a small price to pay for the `O(1)` complexity of the search, insertion and deletion operations.

+Main methods of `std::unordered_set` and `std::unordered_map`:
+* `insert(value)` - inserts the element `value` into the container
+* `emplace(args...)` - constructs the element in-place
+* `erase(value)` - removes the element `value` from the container
+* `find(value)` - returns an iterator to the element `value` if it is found, otherwise returns `end()`

+To be fair, all these methods have **amortized** `O(1)` complexity, since sometimes hashes of different keys can be the same.
+This is called [collision](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution).
+In this situation, the whole table needs to be rehashed.
+This is why unordered container's methods can perform in `O(n)` time in the worst case.

 Hash table is a data structure that uses [hash function](https://en.wikipedia.org/wiki/Hash_function) to map keys to buckets.
 Whenever you want to insert or search for an element, you apply hash function to the key and get the bucket number.
 Then you insert or search for the element in the bucket.

 Standard library provides `std::hash` function for basic types, and you can define your own hash function for your custom types.
-It is very efficient for insertion, deletion and search operations.
-They all have **amortized** `O(1)` complexity.
-But sometimes hashes of different keys can be the same.
-This is called [collision](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution).
-In this situation, the whole table needs to be rehashed.
-This is why unordered container's methods can perform in `O(n)` time in the worst case.
-The only drawback comparing to the basic set and map is that it does not preserve the order of elements.
-So, if you need to iterate over elements in some order, you should use `std::set` or `std::map` instead.

 There are a few functions for buckets manipulation:
 * `bucket_count()` - returns the number of buckets